Lords of Conquest: Reception

 Compute!'s Gazette called Lords of Conquest "a classic strategy game ... highly enjoyable".
 Computer Gaming World in 1986 stated that it might be too simple for veteran wargamers, but "offers a quick and pleasant break from complex simulations" and was good for newcomers.
 In 1990 the magazine gave the game four-plus stars out of five, calling it "a classic wargame ... easy to learn and play" but cautioning that the 16-bit versions did not use their computers' power.
 In 1993 the magazine gave it three-plus stars.

-GameSpy awarded Lords of Conquest a retrospective "Gotcha" award as one of the top games of its era.